Hyundai Equus: Armoured Limousine (2012)

 On 17 December 2012, an armoured Equus Limousine was delivered to Secretary-General of the United Nations (UN) Ban Ki-moon at the UN Headquarters in New York, U.S.

 Equus by Hermes (2013)

-It is a limited (3 units) version of 2013 Hyundai Equus limousine built in collaboration with French fashion label Hermès.
+A limited (3 units) version of 2013 Hyundai Equus limousine was built in collaboration with French fashion label Hermès.

 The vehicle was unveiled in the 2013 Seoul Motor Show.